chiekaze/webplayer/README.md

 Our goal is to create a web radio with several different playlists that the user can choose from.
 Playlists coming soon (TM)

+Music and assets can be found in OneDrive!